Umuzi-org/tech-department/content/projects/java-specific/introduction-to-spring-boot/part-3/_index.md

 **Step 5**

-1 - Use the annotation to instantiate the UserService class.
+1 - Use the annotation to instantiate the UserController.

 2 - Use the Put, Delete, Get spring annotations to map the respective services.